 Each of our professionals has diverse industry experience and senior living knowledge.
 But they share the desire to continually improve our community, and your retirement living experience.

-Lucienne “Lucy” Reese is the administrator at our Three Palms health center, and has oversight of Palm Court assisted living at Three Palms.
-She received a bachelor’s degree in nursing from the University of Miami, and a master’s degree in management from St. Thomas University.
-A registered nurse, she is currently licensed as a nursing home administrator in the state of Florida, and has been in the long-term care industry for over 25 years.
+Ed Shoman is the administrator at our Three Palms health center.
+He received a bachelor’s degree in nursing from the University of Miami, and a master’s degree in management from St. Thomas University.

 Ken has been with East Ridge since 2008, when he accepted a position as director of environmental services.
 In 2011, Ken was recognized by Life Care Services for his green initiatives on our campus.
 In early 2015, Ken’s responsibilities were expanded to include operations and environmental services.
 He has a bachelor’s degree in management and supervision and an associate’s degree in health services administration.